 The best Sonos soundbar?
 It just might be.
 The Sonos Arc isn't cheap but it does add Dolby Atmos to the party and deliver the most impressive version of surround sound we've heard from a Sonos speaker, and indeed, one of the best from any soundbar on the market.
 And of course it's also a multi-room wireless speaker with app and voice control, plus access to practically every music streaming service on the planet.

-If you’re looking for a simple device to make a profound difference to your TV's sound, then the Sonos Playbar is an excellent option.
-It also brings immediate access to more music than you could ever possibly hope to listen to and all without having to get involved with a bona fide surround sound set up.
+If you’re looking for a simple device to make a profound difference to your TV's sound, then the Sonos Playbar is an excellent option even though it has now been discontiued.
+It also brings immediate access to more music than you could ever possibly hope to listen to, and all without having to get involved with a bona fide surround sound set-up.

 If you prefer a soundbase to a soundbar, then the Playbase is your only option where Sonos is concerned.
 Luckily, it's a pretty good.
 It creates a big, broad soundstage and a solid, natural bass.
 It's also aesthetically stylish and reassuringly well put together.
-The treble can be a bit edgy when it gets really loud but it's still a fine buy, particularly if you spot a discount.
+The treble can be a bit edgy when it gets really loud but it's still a fine buy, particularly if you spot a discount for this now discontinued product.

 Sonos Play:5 / Sonos Five